ntedgi/node-efficientnet/README.md

 ### Under Construction 👷 currently supporting only B0 checkpoint

-This repository contains a nodeJs wrappwer of **EfficientNet**, a lightweight convolutional neural network architecture achieving the [state-of-the-art accuracy with an order of magnitude fewer parameters and FLOPS](https://arxiv.org/abs/1905.11946), on both ImageNet and five other commonly used transfer learning datasets.
+This repository contains a nodeJs wrapper of **EfficientNet**, a lightweight convolutional neural network architecture achieving the [state-of-the-art accuracy with an order of magnitude fewer parameters and FLOPS](https://arxiv.org/abs/1905.11946), on both ImageNet and five other commonly used transfer learning datasets.

 The codebase is heavily inspired by the [TensorFlow implementation](https://github.com/tensorflow/tpu/tree/master/models/official/efficientnet).